Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 `self.addLink( node1, node2, bw=10, delay='5ms', max_queue_size=1000,
 loss=10, use_htb=True)`:
-adds a link with bandwidth, delay and loss characteristics, with a maximum queue size of 1000 packets using the Hierarchical Token Bucket rate limiter and netem delay/loss emulator.
+adds a bidirectional link with bandwidth, delay and loss characteristics, with a maximum queue size of 1000 packets using the Hierarchical Token Bucket rate limiter and netem delay/loss emulator.